What Does Coyote Poop Look Like? (Identify Coyote Scat)

 If you find coyote poop in your yard, what does that mean?

-The coyote scat is a clear indicator that a coyote was present here.
-If that is the case, you should take some necessary steps because coyotes are known to attack smaller animals like chickens, dogs, cats, rabbits, and others.
+Once you know a coyote’s visited, you should take some precautions.
+Remember, coyotes are known to attack smaller animals like chickens, dogs, cats, rabbits, and others.

 Dealing with Coyote and Their Poop Through Pest Control